mbrugman67/BusPirate-docs-hugo/content/docs/command-reference.md

 |-g|Set the gain to 1x, 4x, 16x, or 60x.
 Default is 16x.|
 |-i|Set the number of integration cycles to 1-256.
 Default is 256.|

+{{% alert context="info" %}}
+The upper byte of red, blue and green measurements are sent to the Bus Pirate LEDs.
+The lower byte is disgarded.
+If the LEDs don't seem to be lighting, try increasing the gain to 60x with the ```-g``` flag.
+{{% /alert %}}

 ### ```si7021``` Read temperature and humidity

 {{< termfile source="static/snippets/si7021-command.html" >}}